 There is a 30-day minimum waiting period for documenting and examining any objections to the copyright application.

-To register book – in case of acceptance of the application
+To register the book – in case of acceptance of the application

 You may trace your application using the diary.
 The Copyright Examiner evaluates the application for potential inconsistencies and/or objections.
-If there is any discrepancy, a notification will be sent, which must be answered within 30 days of the notice’s issuance.
+A notification will be sent if there is any discrepancy, which must be answered within 30 days of the notice’s issuance.

 The copyright will then be registered after the issue has been resolved or there are no problems or objections with the application.
 The Copyright Office will issue the registration certificate.
 Copyright registration might take up to a year from the day the diary number is issued.

-One can register book both published and unpublished works, published before 21st January 1958, i.e., before the Copyright Act, 1957 came into force, can also be registered, provided the works still enjoy copyright.
+One can register books both published and unpublished works published before 21st January 1958, i.e., before the Copyright Act, 1957 came into force, can also be registered, provided the works still enjoy copyright.

 23. How long does it take to copyright my book, and how much does it cost?

-The whole process is fairly simple but takes a long time to obtain a copyright for a book- about six months to one year, if all objections by the copyright office are attended to in the given time.
-Though the copyright cost obtaining the copyright for your book is a reasonable Rs.
-500/- besides the cost of printed books and courier..
+The whole process is pretty simple but it takes a long time to obtain a copyright for a book- about six months to one year if all objections by the copyright office are attended to in the given time.
+Though the copyright cost of obtaining the copyright for your book is a reasonable Rs.
+500/- besides the cost of printed books and courier.